are descended from Mayflower passenger Francis Eaton.

 John Breckenridge BABCOCK received the Congressional Medal of Honor on 18 September 1897 for his actions 28 years earlier while a First Lieutenant in the 5th U.S. Cavalry, at Spring Creek, Nebraska, 16 May 1869: While serving with a scouting column, this officer’s troop was attacked by a vastly superior force of Indians.
 Advancing to high ground, he dismounted his men, remaining mounted himself to encourage them, and there fought the Indians until relieved, his horse being wounded.
 He was born in New Orleans, LA on 7 Feb 1843 and entered service at Stonington, Connecticut.
 In 1880, he was a Captain, stationed in Sioux County, Nebraska, married, but without his family.
 He retired as a General.
-His lineage beginning with his father is: (…, Giles, Paul, Henry, Joshua, Capt.
-James, John, James).
+He was a fifth cousin of Jehu Babcock.

-William J. BABCOCK received the Congressional Medal of Honor on 2 March 1895 for his actions 30 years earlier while a Sergeant, Company E, 2d Rhode Island Infantry, at Petersburg, VA, 2 April 1865: He planted the flag upon the parapet while the enemy still occupied the line; was the first of his regiment to enter the works.
+William J. BABCOCK received the Congressional Medal of Honor on 2 March 1895 for his actions 30 years earlier while a Sergeant, Company E, 2d Rhode Island Infantry, at Petersburg, VA, 2 April 1865: He planted the flag upon the parapet while the enemy still occupied the line; was the first of his regiment to enter the works, reenacted in this clip of the 1986 mini-series North and South.
 He was born in Griswold, Connecticut 8 Apr 1841 and entered service at South Kingston, R.I.
 In 1870 he was a fisherman living in South Kingston, RI with his wife born 1845, and their infant child, William, born Jul 1870.
-He has a pension file at the Archives.
-He filed for disability on 26 Apr 1886.
-He died 29 Oct 1897 and his widow, Phebe, filed for her pension 8 Nov 1897.
-A pension application dated 20 Feb 1901 is in his file for a minor, Carrie E. BABCOCK.
-His lineage beginning with his father is: (…, Gideon, John, Gideon J, John, Job, John, James).
+He has a pension file at the Archives, filed for disability on 26 Apr 1886, and died 29 Oct 1897.
+His widow, Phebe, filed for her pension 8 Nov 1897.
+In the file is a pension application, dated 20 Feb 1901, for a minor, Carrie E. BABCOCK.
+He was a fifth cousin of Jehu Babcock.

 Thanks to Bruce, Justin, and Allan BABCOCK for discovering these two heroes.